 - Applications to the Fund open Monday 14th September 2020.
 Closing date for completed applications is Wednesday 28th October 2020 at 5pm.

-- Applications to the Fund open again on Monday 4th January 2021.
-Closing date for completed applications is Thursday 28th January 2021 at 5pm
+- Applications to the Fund open for the last time on Thursday 18th February 2021.
+Closing date for completed applications is Wednesday 10th March 2021

 - You are welcome to apply a second time to the Fund if your circumstances change and you find yourself in financial difficulty.